hhandika/segui/website/docs/intro.md

 If your answer is yes to any of the following questions, you should use the CLI version of the app.
 Otherwise, either GUI or CLI will serve your need.

-1. Are you planning to run the app on non-GUI environment, such as a High-Performance Computing (HPC) cluster?
+1. Are you planning to run the app on non-GUI environment, such as a [HPC](https://www.ibm.com/topics/hpc) cluster?
 2. Do you run SEGUL as part of a pipeline?
 3. Do you you need the utmost efficiency?